egberts/egberts.github.io-src/content/articles/knowledge-management-analysis.md

 Offline Support
 ---------------
-Again, the ability to host the backend yourself is the ultimate piller of privacy, end-user privacy.
+Again, the ability to host the backend yourself is the ultimate pillar of privacy, end-user privacy.

 Robustness
 ---------------
-Robustness of the KBM also entails the extensibility and useability of such software, not only in user-interface (UI) but at command line (CLI) as well.
+Robustness of the KBM also entails the extensibility and usability of such software, not only in user-interface (UI) but at command line (CLI) as well.